lookalee/lookalee.github.io/_posts/2021-06-22-3-git-overwrite-local-with-remote.md

 ---
 layout: single
-title: "3.
-How to use 'git fetch' and 'git reset' to overwrite local repository with remote version"
+title: "How to use 'git fetch' and 'git reset' to overwrite local repository with remote version (3)"
 tags: [git, github, repository]
 categories: git
 ---